gt-models/gt-models.github.io/_pages/GS_2_random_samples.md

 For the random generations, we generate 100 random samples for each model.

 > **Warning**
-> The side-by-side players are not correlated.
-Please note for simplifying the visualizations, we are showing the
+> Note that the generations for different beta values are not comparable!
-> generations in a single row although they are `NOT` correlated.
+> That is, if you change the beta value, you shouldn't expect the generations to be similar/relevant to each other.